-But (another BIG "but") it only takes about 20 minutes of coaching to be able to use a drum sander safely, which is what we give you here at Pete's.
-If you go through our coaching and still can't master it, we say find another sander.
-(Oh, and our coaching is included with the rental of the equipment.
-Just sayin'.
+But (another BIG “but”) it only takes about 20 minutes of coaching to be able to use a drum sander safely, which is what we give you here at Pete’s storefront in St. Paul, Minnesota.
+If you go through our free hands-on personal lesson and still can’t master it, we say find another sander.
+(Oh, and our coaching is included with the rental of equipment from Pete’s Hardwood Floors.
+Just sayin’.
 Free education, people.)

 But as long as your floor isn’t brand new, and you can spare 20 minutes, the drum sander will be best machine for the job.

 Don’t think the drum sander is for you?